elek/ozone-notes/content/design/s3_hcfs.md

 (This flag should be added only for the keys which are created by S3. `ofs://` and `of3fs://` can create explicit directories all the time)

+Practicaly it means that the intermediate directories are *always* created (like always turning on `ozone.om.enable.filesystem.paths`).
+But it's still S3 compatible as S3G gateway can hide the directories which are created only for technical reasons.

 ### Handling of the incompatible paths

 Creating intermediate directories might not be possible if path contains illegal characters or can't be parsed as a file system path. **These keys will be invisible from HCFS** by default.
 They will be ignored during the normal file list.